wbhart/mpir/build.vc10/readme.txt

          Release
          Debug

-in order to enable the appropriate library for the desired target platform to be easily located.
-The individual project sub- directories also contain the libraries once they have been built (the 'dll' and 'lib' directories are just used to hold the latest built versions for linking the tests that are described later).
+so that the appropriate library for the desired target platform can be easily located.
+The individual project sub-directories also contain the libraries once they have been built (as indicaated earlier, the 'dll' and 'lib' directories are used to hold the latest built versions for linking the tests).

 C++ Interface
 =============